Akhilc1176/shell-scripting-projects/README.md

-GitHub User List Shell Script
+GitHub User List Shell Script.

 This shell script allows you to retrieve a list of users without needing to log in to a GitHub repository.
 It leverages GitHub's API to gather the list of contributors or collaborators for a specified repository.

 Prerequisites